megazear7/zelt-stack-docs/src/partials/getting-started.md

 ## Shared

-The Shared layer in the zelt-stack-template serves as a central hub for code that can be utilized by both the client and server sides, ensuring consistency and reusability across the application.
-It includes types, services, utilities, and prompts that are defined once and imported wherever needed, promoting a unified architecture.
-This layer leverages Zod for validation and TypeScript for strong typing, allowing seamless data flow between frontend and backend.
+The shared layer in the zelt-stack-template acts as a central hub for code used by both the client and server, promoting consistency and reusability.
+It includes types, services, utilities, and prompts defined once and imported as needed, creating a unified architecture.
+This layer uses Zod for validation and TypeScript for strong typing, enabling smooth data flow between frontend and backend.

 ### Shared Types
-Shared Types in the zelt-stack-template define the data structures and schemas using Zod, which are used for runtime validation and TypeScript type inference throughout the application.
-They are grouped by functionality and stored in files like `type.<type-name>.ts`, ensuring that both client and server code operate with the same validated data models.
-This approach prevents type mismatches and enforces data integrity across the stack.
+Shared types in the zelt-stack-template define data structures and schemas with Zod for runtime validation and TypeScript type inference.
+Grouped by functionality in files like `type.<type-name>.ts`, they ensure client and server code work with the same validated data models.
+This prevents type mismatches and maintains data integrity across the stack.

 ```typescript
 import z from "zod";